intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 Now you may have a glimmer of a glimpse into why I believe having a system of naming things is important.

+Another possible usage for the classification codes - as keywords associated to documents - which could provide a consistent naming convention for tagging and searching for similar types of content.

-Note: These codes are not intended as the final designation for a given artifact.
+These codes are not intended as the final designation for a given artifact.
 For each artifact, you could simply append a sequentially assigned discriminator - or a unique document name.
 The utility is in being able to quickly know where to search across a large corpus of artifacts and documents (potentially spanning multiple very large projects) - and locate those artifacts which are germaine to your need/focus.

 For example:
 * A document named  with a prefix of "AA.00.10.010 - some document_name"